 - giving antibiotics to all women in preterm labour would mean a large number of women and babies would be exposed to antibiotics and ‘as the risk of EOGBS infection in this group of infants is still low, prompt management of early-onset sepsis, if it occurs, is preferable to IAP for large numbers of women.”
 (2012: 5)

 - “women presenting in uncomplicated spontaneous preterm labour with intact membranes are the same group of women as those recruited to the ORACLE trial, where there was evidence of harm in terms of adverse neurodevelopmental outcome including cerebral palsy in their infants at 7 years of age in the absence of any demonstrable benefit in the short term” (2012: 4).

 The new guidance notes that, “Women are at higher risk of passing GBS onto their baby if they go into preterm labour with nearly a quarter of all cases of early onset GBS in 2015 (22%) in babies born prematurely.
 Compared to a risk of one in 2000 for babies born at term, approximately one in 500 preterm babies will develop EOGBS disease.
 The mortality rate from infection increases from 2-3% for at term babies to 20-30% for those born before 37 weeks.”

 Antibiotics carry risks and consequences for both women and babies too, and this is thus a difficult decision which many women will want to weigh up and make for themselves.

-If you would like to get updated on the issues and evidence relating to GBS, and discuss how we can help women and their families to make this decision, I facilitate an online course on this topic, which covers the updated UK guidance as well as that from several other countries.
+If you would like to get updated on the issues and evidence relating to GBS, and discuss how we can help women and their families to make this decision, I often discuss this in my online courses.
+Or click to find out about my book.